Background information on IFS

 • 1.2.4 KO no.1: Management should ensure that employees are aware of their responsibilities for food safety and quality and that mechanisms are in place to review the effectiveness of their work.
 Such mechanisms should be clearly described and documented.

-• 3.2.1.2 KO no. 3: The requirements for hygiene are implemented and apply to all relevant employees, third parties and visitors.
+• 3.2.1.2 KO no. 3: The for are implemented and apply to all relevant employees, third parties and .

 • 4.2.2.1 KO no. 5: Where customer agreements exist, with regard to product formulation / recipes and technological requirements, these should be adhered to.